 Simply complete the skate pass application

 and bring it to park staff.
 Participants under the age of 18 must have a parent/guardian complete and sign the form.
 Parent/guardian will be contacted to verify the information.
-Participants 18 years and over will be required to provide a photo ID and proof of residency for verification.
+Participants 18 years and over will be required to provide a photo ID with address for verification.

 Once you are issued your skate pass, you will provide it to the park staff on each visit to receive your wristband, which is required to enter the park.